TerrifiedBug/twitch-username-checker/README.md

 ---

 ## ⚠️ Disclaimer
-This project uses a headless browser to interact with external sites like [Streampog](https://streampog.com/twitch-username-checker) to check Twitch username availability.
+This project uses a headless browser to interact with external sites to check Twitch username availability.

 > **Please use this tool responsibly.**
-> This tool relies on public username checking services.
+> This tool relies on publicically available services.
 It is not affiliated with or endorsed by Streampog or Twitch.

 > **Please use this tool respectfully.**
 > It is designed to mimic normal user interaction and should be run at most twice per day.